-If you are finding the applications of single phase induction motor then you are at right place.
-We should choose the right motor according to requirement and motor specifications.
+If you are finding the applications of single phase induction motor then you are in right place.
+We should choose the right motor according to requirements and motor specifications.
 Agreed!
-Here we will see some fundamental concept behind the single-phase induction motor and why they are used in industries.
+Here we will see some fundamental concepts behind the single-phase induction motor and why they are used in industries.

 What are the Applications of single phase induction motor?